agility/agilitycms-dotnetmvc-starter/README.md

 ## Getting Started

 🚨 Before you dive into the code, it's important that you have the latest version of the [.NET SDK](https://dotnet.microsoft.com/download) installed on your machine (>=v8.0), as the project will _not_ run without this.

-### Generating/Syncing Content Models from your Agility Instance

-1. cd into the `Agility.NET.AgilityCLI` directory.
-2. Rename the `App.config.example` file to `App.config`.
-3. Overwrite the values in the `App.config` file with the values from the API Keys page in [Agility Settings](https://app.agilitycms.com/settings/apikeys).
-4. Run `dotnet run update preview` to download the Content Models from your Agility CMS instance, and generate the classes of the Content Models for you.

 ### Setting up the Starter